Pennsylvania Route 29: Post-split

 In 1969, construction began on the South Cross Valley Expressway between Sugar Notch and the Nanticoke interchange.
 The expressway was extended to I-81 in 1971 and opened in 1972.

 Prior to construction of the US 202 expressway in 1970, PA 29 travelled entirely on Phoenixville Pike between Phoenixville and West Chester.
 PA 29 entered West Chester on Goshen Road and Marshall Street, ending at PA 100 (High Street) in town.
 When the US 202 expressway was built, PA 29 was rerouted onto Morehall Road at Devault and ran south to junction US 202 and then end at US 30.

 In 1978, PA 29 was re-signed to the northern segment of the route after 12 years of not having a designation.
 The southern terminus was moved from West Nanticoke to the current end at I-81 exit 164 in Ashley.
 Plans to extend the South Cross Valley Expressway were announced in 2009 but have not yet commenced.

+In 1991, the interchange with US 202 was reconstructed in order to relieve growing congestion on PA 29 due to the presence of the nearby Great Valley Corporate Center.
+Seven new ramps were constructed on Swedesford Road and Matthews Road, which both run parallel to US 202, while the existing diamond interchange that directly connected PA 29 with US 202 was removed with the exception of one ramp.
+The project ultimately provided two ramps for each movement between PA 29 and US 202, while also reducing the number of left turns needed to move between the two routes.